Maxinum/kanban-demo/README.md

 ## Contributing

-If you would like to contribute to the Cash Flow Web App, follow these steps:
+If you would like to contribute to the Kanban App, follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name for your feature or bug fix.